Tom Holland: Early life

-Thomas Stanley Holland was born on 1 June 1996 in Kingston upon Thames, in south-west London, to photographer Nicola (née Frost) and comedian-author Dominic Holland.
+Thomas Stanley Holland was born on 1 June 1996 in Kingston upon Thames, in south-west London, to photographer Nicola and comedian-author Dominic Holland.
 He has three younger brothers.
-His paternal grandmother was Irish from County Tipperary of Southern Ireland and his paternal grandfather was Manx from the Isle of Man.
-He lives in Kingston upon Thames, near the house of his parents and younger brothers.
-As his parents have creative professions, he is often inspired by them; he considers his father a role model who has unofficially worked as his manager due to his experience in the industry.
+His paternal grandmother was from County Tipperary, Ireland and his paternal grandfather was from the Isle of Man.
+(Note: Attributed to multiple references:) Holland lives in Kingston upon Thames, near the house of his parents and brothers.
+As his parents have creative professions, he is often inspired by them and considers his father a role model.
+His father has unofficially worked as Holland's manager due to his experience in the entertainment industry.

-Holland was educated at Donhead Preparatory School, an all-male Catholic preparatory school in Wimbledon, in the Merton borough of south west London.
-When he was seven, he was diagnosed with dyslexia.
-His parents sent him and his brothers (to avoid making them feel neglected) to a private school so he could get the necessary attention.
-Although Holland liked the new school, this started to drain his family's finances.
-Holland attended Wimbledon College, a voluntary aided Jesuit comprehensive school, followed by the BRIT School for Performing Arts and Technology in the Selhurst area of Croydon.
+When Holland was seven, he was diagnosed with dyslexia.
+His parents sent him and his brothers to an all-male Catholic private school—Donhead Preparatory School in Wimbledon, in the Merton borough of south-west London—so Holland could receive special attention.
+(Note: Attributed to multiple references:) Holland then attended Wimbledon College, a voluntary aided Jesuit secondary school, followed by the BRIT School for Performing Arts and Technology in the Selhurst area of Croydon.

 Growing up, Holland considered several career choices.
-As a child, he was a fan of Janet Jackson's songs, and often danced to them.
-His mother signed him up for a dancing class advertised in the private school Holland was visiting at the time.
+As a child, he was a fan of Janet Jackson songs and often danced to them; his mother signed him up for a dance class advertised at Donhead.
 In his teens, Holland briefly attended carpentry school in Cardiff, Wales.
-He also considered becoming a primary school teacher, as he enjoys being around children.
+He also considered becoming a primary school teacher.